The California Athletics Physical Education (CAPE) workshop promotes interest in professional advancement for

 Vinyasa Flow focuses on traditional standing and seated poses as well as balancing movements.

-stretching, balancing, seated and standing poses with partners.
-Partner yoga helps students step out of their comfort
+Partner Yoga is a light hearted, fun activity that involves creating and maintaining a variety of stretching, balancing, seated and standing poses with partners.
+Partner yoga helps students step out of their comfort zones to try something new and challenging.

 Power Yoga is a weights based yoga class, incorporating traditional poses and movements with hand weights.